-If you left the LGPS before 1 April 2014, you can choose not to take your AVC plan when you take your main LGPS benefits.
-You can leave your AVC plan invested and use it later.
+If you left the LGPS before

+1 April 2014, you can choose not to

+take your AVC plan when you take

+your main LGPS benefits.
+You can

+leave your AVC plan invested and use

+it later.
 You must take it by age 75.

-If you do not take your AVC plan at the same time as your main LGPS benefits, you will be restricted to taking a maximum of 25% of your AVC plan as tax-free cash and buying an annuity with the remainder when you do take it.
+If you do not take your AVC plan at the same time as your main LGPS benefits, your options will be different when you do take it.
+You will only be able to take a maximum of 25 percent of your AVC plan as tax-free cash.
+You must use the remainder to buy an annuity.